mchaput/whoosh/docs/source/parsing.rst

     parser.remove_plugin_class(qparser.WildcardPlugin)

-See :doc:`/api/qparser` for information about the plugins included with .
+See :doc:`/api/qparser` for information about the plugins included with Whoosh's query parser.

 Changing the AND, OR, ANDNOT, ANDMAYBE, and NOT syntax